 The outlet flows from the east shore into nearby Hilda and Ethel Lakes and eventually into the Beaver River.
-The eastern basin slopes quite steeply to a maximum depth of 26.0 m northeast of the island.
-The western basin, with a maximum depth of 15.0 m, is relatively shallow.
-Its deepest locations are south of the island and north of the campsites.
-The lake basin drops off very steeply southeast of Doris Island.
-Sport fish species in the lake are walleye, northern pike, yellow perch, and lake whitefish.
+Sport fish species in the lake are walleye (Sander vitreus), northern pike (Esox lucius), yellow perch (Perca flavescens), and lake whitefish (Corregonus clupeaformis).
 Significant growth of aquatic vegetation is limited only to a few areas, such as in the west basin; the lack of extensive vegetation limits fish spawning and feeding habitat in the lake.